timgabets/electron-atm/README.md

  * Connecting to ATM host
  * Receiving states from host
  * Receiving screens from host
- * Receiving FITs (financial insitutions) from host
+ * Receiving FITs (financial insitution tables) from host
  * Showing traces in a log area
  * Saving ATM configuration data (such as states, screens and FITs) and restoring it on application start